OluwadareLab/EnsembleSplice/README.md

 **1. Code Overview & Dependencies:**
 -----------------------------------------------------------
 We have attached the requirement file for the list of dependencies.
-For local install of dependencies from the <i>requirement.txt</i> file for virtual environment usage, use command `pip install -r requirement.txt` from the current working directory.
+For local install of dependencies from the <i>requirement.txt</i> file for virtual environment usage, use command `pip install -r requirements.txt` from the current working directory.

 This project is compatible with Anaconda environments.